dtrelogan/react-formstate/api.md

 ### <a name="UnitOfWork.remove">void remove(string name)<a/>

-if you need to remove form state prior to form submission. typically this is done so that inputs are removed dynamically during a render.
+removes form state prior to form submission.

+typically used to dynamically remove an input component.

 ```jsx
 removeContact(i) {